Winter Moving & Storage Tips

 If you’re unable to move everything into your new place in one day, then renting a self-storage unit this winter might be a good option.
 Perhaps you’re moving in with friends or family after living on your own for a few years, and there isn’t room for all of your belongings in your new place.
 Renting a storage space for a month or two can help you protect your things while you get settled, and you can put things into storage before moving day.
 This can save you from having to move things to your new place and visit your storage unit on moving day, making the day seem shorter and limiting the amount of time spent out in the cold.

-If you’re moving this winter and need a storage unit, please visit one of our Pittsburgh locations today.
+If you’re moving this winter and need a storage unit, please visit one of our EZ Storage® today.
+Consider a climate-controlled storage unit to keep your possessions safe.
 Our staff members and resident managers are always happy to help however they can, and they will answer any questions you have about storage.
 We hope that these tips have provided you with some ideas on how to make your winter move more successful, and we look forward to seeing you very soon!